GregUtas/robust-services-core/docs/README.md

 ## C++ Static Analysis

-These documents describe the C++ static analysis tools found in the _ct_ directory:
+These documents describe the C++ static analysis tools found in the _ct_ directory.

 Document | Description
 -------- | -----------